univention/univention-corporate-server/doc/manual/appendix/variables.rst

    The repository server used to check for updates and download packages.
    Default value: ``updates.software-univention.de``.
 For more information see :ref:`computers-configuration-via-univention-configuration-registry`.

+.. envvar:: samba/enable-msdfs

+   To enable Microsoft Distributed File System (MSDFS), set the value to ``yes`` and restart Samba.
+For more information, see :ref:`shares-msdfs`.

 .. envvar:: samba/max/protocol